-- 2.6.1: The effects on a card are always resolved in the order in which they are written on the card. - 2.6.2: Card effects do not resolve immediately; before they do, any effects that may trigger are checked in Standard Order (2.6.3).
+- 2.6.1: The effects on a card are always resolved in the order in which they are written on the card. - 2.6.2: Card effects do not resolve immediately; before they do, any effects that may Trigger as a result of playing that card (or using its Ability) are checked in Standard Order (2.6.3).